unascribed/FlexVer/SPEC.md

 `1 .
 0 .
 1`

-Given the typed decomposition, the components can be sorted like so:
+Given the typed decomposition, the components can be sorted as follows.
+If two components at the same index are of differing types and are both not null, then they are compared as if they are both Textual components based on their original text.

 ### Textual
 For each codepoint in each of the two components (componentA and componentB), their numeric Unicode